 Unresolved grief is a type of complex grief.
 Typically, this type of grief is driven by a feeling of guilt around traumatic events that have triggered feelings of grief.

-You might wish you picked up the phone the last time a loved one called.
+You might wish you had picked up the phone the last time a loved one called.
 Or come up with many ways how you could have handled or responded to a situation differently.
-Guilt is one of the most destructive feelings to carry around with you, and grief counselors can help you work through that feeling.
+Guilt is one of the most destructive feelings to carry around with you, and counselors for trauma therapy can help you work through that feeling.

-Here at Bayless Integrated Healthcare, our grief counselors can help you pave your path forward through grief and help you on your healing journey.
-Make an appointment or contact us today.
+Here at Bayless Integrated Healthcare, our grief therapy counselors can help you pave your path forward through grief and help you on your healing journey.
+Make a grief counseling appointment or contact us today.
 Bayless Integrated Healthcare is here to help.

 Improving lives, transforming healthcare™